johnkommas/Wallpaper/README.md

    - Locate the key named **`Interval`**.
    - Double-click `Interval` and set its value to **5000** (milliseconds for a 5-second interval).
    - Click **OK** to save the changes.

+### 4.2 Setting Rolling Wallpapers on macOS

+1. **Open "System Preferences":**
+   - Navigate to **"System Preferences > Desktop & Screen Saver"**.

+2. **Select the `roll/` Folder as the Source:**
+   - Click the "+" button to add a folder.
+   - Locate and select your `roll/` folder, which should contain the dynamically generated wallpapers.

+3. **Enable Wallpaper Slideshow:**
+   - Choose the folder and enable **"Change Picture"** to create a slideshow.
+   - Set the change interval to any value (e.g., 5 seconds).

+4. **Apply Changes:**
+   - Your desktop wallpapers will now rotate based on the order in the selected folder.

 ---

 ## Troubleshooting